blolol/minecraft-mod-packs/packs/perkpack/README.md

 It doesn't follow any particular theme, and is a reflection of the community's whims.
 Sometimes we might be interested in a minimalist "vanilla plus" experience, then ruthlessly strip-mining every dimension to oblivion using advanced technology, and the next world might be a hardcore survival challenge.

+The current release, Perkpack 2, is based on Minecraft 1.18 and revolves around the [Create](https://www.curseforge.com/minecraft/mc-mods/create) and [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies) mods.
+Create adds mechanical components with which you can build all kinds of animated contraptions for automation or decoration—check out [its trailer](https://www.youtube.com/watch?v=rR8W-f9YhYA) to get an idea of what's possible.
+MineColonies expands on Minecraft's villages, allowing you to create thriving towns and cities with populations of NPCs who gather and use resources as you, the mayor, direct.

 ## Versions

 Perkpack bumps its major version number for each significant Minecraft update (e.g. from Minecraft 1.18 to 1.19).